yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 ### Applying Dependency Injection

-To apply dependency injection in `AppDelegate, add `container` property with the registrations of the dependencies as below.
-The `container` is passed to `SwinjectStoryboard` when it is created.
+To apply dependency injection in `AppDelegate`, add `container` property registering the dependencies as below.
+The `container` is passed to the factory method of `SwinjectStoryboard`.

 **AppDelegate.swift**